Youtube videos

 his connections, his political power.
 There was a multi-count federal

-District of Florida, gave it up and instead traded it for one count of
+District of Florida, gave it up, and instead traded it for one count of

 solicitation.
 It didn't even mention child sex trafficking.
 One count of solicitation under Florida state law.
-He
+He got the sweetest of sweetheart contracts.
+He was free in the daytime

-he continued his criminal activities, grooming and procuring girls and having
+he continued his criminal activities, grooming and procuring girls, and having

-is about the wealthy and powerful being able to manipulate the American justice system to get away with their crimes
+is about the wealthy and powerful being able to manipulate the American justice system to get away with their crimes against kids.
+Let's release the file to the public.
+Vote yes on this, everybody.

 Let's make some history today.
-Let's make some history that we are going to see that the Epstein files actually come
+Let's make some history that we are going to see the Epstein files actually come

 to light.
 That's what America wants.
-The most liberal people, the most conservative people, people across the
+The most liberal people, the most conservative people, people across the spectrum want to see the files.
+We don't want dribs and drabs of the files they

 want us to see.
 We want the files they don't want us to see.
 We want the entire

-end to this corruption and cover up.
+Let's clear the air.
+Let's get the truth and the facts out there.
+Let's put an end to this corruption and cover up.
 Let's do it on a bipartisan basis.
 I hope my colleagues will support the

 amendment and I yield back.

 Gentleman yields back.
-Gentleman from uh
+Gentleman from California.

-California.
 Does the gentleman insist on his point of order?
 I do, Mr. Chairman.
+The gentleman's amendment would introduce

 now.
 Uh speak the gentleman wish to speak on uh